-In order to help students succeed, the Academies have a role to play in supporting them to be resilient and mentally healthy.
-Promoting good mental health is the responsibility of all members of the Trust's community and staff should be trained to ensure they can spot the early signs of mental health problems, and what to do if they think they have spotted a developing problem.

-Where severe problems occur the child will need to get support elsewhere as well, including from medical professionals working in specialist CAMHS, voluntary organisations and local GPs.

-It is important that the child and their parents/carers participate as fully as possible in decisions and are provided with information and support.
-The views, wishes and feelings of the child and their parents/carers should always be considered.
+- 27.1 In order to help students succeed, the Academies have a role to play in supporting them to be resilient and mentally healthy.
+Promoting good mental health is the responsibility of all members of the Trust's community and staff should be trained to ensure they can spot the early signs of mental health problems, and what to do if they think they have spotted a developing problem. - 27.2 Where severe problems occur the child will need to get support elsewhere as well, including from medical professionals working in specialist CAMHS, voluntary organisations and local GPs. - 27.3 It is important that the child and their parents/carers participate as fully as possible in decisions and are provided with information and support.
+The views, wishes and feelings of the child and their parents/carers should always be considered. - 27.4 All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Equally, where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+It is key that staff are aware of how these children's experiences can impact on their mental health, behaviour and education.
+The Trust will address this through staff training.

-The Trust is committed to promoting the health and wellbeing of all students, with priorities identified and a clear process of 'planning, doing and reviewing' to achieve the desired outcomes.
+27.5 The Trust is committed to promoting the health and wellbeing of all students, with priorities identified and a clear process of 'planning, doing and reviewing' to achieve the desired outcomes.

-25 Trafficking and unaccompanied asylum-seeking children
+28 Trafficking and unaccompanied asylum-seeking children

-Trafficking of persons: the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
-Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.

-The recruitment, transportation, transfer, harbouring or receipt of a child for the purpose of exploitation shall be considered "trafficking in persons" even if this does not involve any of the means set out above.

-It is known that child trafficking occurs within the UK - a number of serious cases involving organised child sexual exploitation and trafficking have raised this issue.

-Unaccompanied children may come to the UK seeking asylum (unaccompanied asylum-seeking children - UASC), or they may be here to attend school or join their family.
+- 28.1 Trafficking of persons: the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
+Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs. - 28.2 The recruitment, transportation, transfer, harbouring or receipt of a child for the purpose of exploitation shall be considered "trafficking in persons" even if this does not involve any of the means set out above.
+It is known that child trafficking occurs within the UK a number of serious cases involving organised child sexual exploitation and trafficking have raised this issue. - 28.3 Unaccompanied children may come to the UK seeking asylum (unaccompanied asylum-seeking children UASC), or they may be here to attend school or join their family.
 A child may be the subject of a private fostering arrangement.
 Significant numbers of children are referred to local authority children's social care after applying for asylum and some will register at school for up to a term before disappearing again.
 This could be an indicator that they are a child trafficking victim.
-Staff should be vigilant and refer any concerns to the Academy/setting DSL.

-In order to ensure effective procedures are in place the Trust adheres to Children missing education; Statutory guidance for local authorities 2016.
+Staff should be vigilant and refer any concerns to the Academy/setting DSL. - 28.4 In order to ensure effective procedures are in place the Trust adheres to Children missing education; Statutory guidance for local authorities 2016.

-26 Inclusion and diversity
+29 Inclusion and diversity